 Are Chives Perennial?

 - Yes!
 Garlic chives grow in USDA hardiness zones 3-9.
-They have a long growing season and will grow all year-round in climates where the ground doesn’t freeze.
+They have a long growing season and will grow all year round in climates where the ground doesn’t freeze.
 In climates where the ground freezes, they will die back during cold weather and reemerge in the spring.

-- To begin, choose a space in your garden which will be a good permanent place for them.
+- To begin, choose a space in your garden that will be a good permanent place for them.
 Since they are perennial, they will need a designated spot.
 They need between 6-8 hours of sunlight a day.
 They like rich, well-drained, soil yet are adaptable to growing in a variety of soil types.